Robust Elicitable Functionals: Introduction

-In this work, we propose an alternative to the classical worst-case risk measure by taking the minimiser of a worst-case expected score, which results in a distributionally robust elicitable functional, the REF given in \eqref{eq:into-REF}.
-We solve the inner optimisation problem of \eqref{eq:into-REF} and obtain a semi-closed solution of the worst-case probability measure.
-Furthermore, we prove existence and uniqueness of the REF, that is, the solution to the double optimisation problem \eqref{eq:into-REF}.
 We extend the REF to $k$-elicitable functionals, and thus obtain jointly robust VaR and ES pairs.
-In this setting, we obtain a probability measure that attains the worst-case simultaneously for VaR and ES.
+In this setting, we obtain a probability measure that attains extremal value simultaneously for VaR and ES.
 This is in contrast to the classical framework of worst-case risk measures, which yields different worst-case cdfs for VaR and ES.
 As the proposed REF depends on the choice of scoring function, we discuss the families of homogeneous scoring function that naturally lead to visualisations of the REFs via Murphy diagrams.
-We showcase the applicability of the REF on a simulated reinsurance example and connect the framework to robust regression.
+We showcase the applicability of the REF on a simulated reinsurance example and connect the framework to robust regression, where we explore a data driven example.
+The key novelty and findings of this work is the distributionally robust elicitable functional, the REF, given in \eqref{eq:intro-REF}, which is an alternative to the classical worst-case risk measure by taking the minimiser of a worst-case expected score.
+We solve the inner optimisation problem of \eqref{eq:intro-REF} and obtain a semi-closed solution of the extremal probability measure.
+Furthermore, we prove existence and uniqueness of the REF, that is, the solution to the double optimisation problem \eqref{eq:intro-REF}.

-This paper is organised as follows; in \Cref{sec: REF}, we define the robust elicitable functional and state our main results -- solving the inner problem of \eqref{eq:into-REF} and establishing existence and uniqueness of the REF.
+This paper is organised as follows; in \Cref{sec: REF}, we define the robust elicitable functional and state our main results -- solving the inner problem of \eqref{eq:intro-REF} and establishing existence and uniqueness of the REF.
 In \Cref{sec: b-homog}, we address the question of choosing a scoring function by considering families of parameterised scoring functions, showing that these families retain useful properties of the functional, and illustrate the behaviour of the REF in Murphy diagrams.
 We extend our results to higher order elicitable risk measures such as the (VaR, ES) pair in \Cref{sec: k-elicitable}, and consider an application of the robust (VaR, ES) in reinsurance.
 Finally, we explore the connection of the REF to robust regression in \Cref{sec: rob-reg}.